BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Introduction

-The remaining parts of this manuscript are organized as follows.
-Section 2 introduces the related benchmarks and the uniqueness of BlackboxBench.
-Section 3 provides the preliminary, introduction to implemented algorithms, an overview of BlackboxBench architecture and library modules.
-Section 4 provides the evaluation results, systematic analyses and our new insights.
+This paper is organized as follows.
+Sec. \ref{sec: related work} introduces the related benchmarks and highlights the uniqueness of BlackboxBench.
+Sec. \ref{our benchmark} provides the preliminary and an overview of BlackboxBench architecture and library modules.
+Sec. \ref{sec:evaluation and analysis} presents the evaluation results, systematic analyses and our new insights, followed by conclusions in Sec. \ref{sec: conclusion}.